Third-party shopping carts — the Cart Upload command

 Minimum and maximum shipping options

-You can specify up to 10 shipping options for the fallback options in the HTML code for the Cart Upload command and for the detailed options based on the shipping address in the callback response.
+You can specify up to 10 shipping options for the fallback options in the HTML code for the Cart Upload command and for the detailed options based on shipping address in the callback response.
 You must specify at least 1 shipping option.

 Callback timeouts